Fairglow/prime-factor/README.md

 ## Prime wheel generator

-I know these have not been stabilized in Rust yet.
-In the code I will use [genawaiter](https://github.com/whatisaphone/genawaiter) which is based on the async handling in Rust.
+I know [generators have not been stabilized](https://github.com/rust-lang/rust/issues/43122) in Rust yet.
+However, in the code I will use [genawaiter](https://github.com/whatisaphone/genawaiter) which is based on the Rust async handling.
 Using generators allows me to have minimal state while running.
 This is a slight optimization over an iterator, where you'd have to do a bit more work to achieve the same output, because an iterator restarts its function while a generator continues from its last call.

 The code uses a generator to find potential prime candidates and its algorithm must guarantee that all primes are generated, but it may produce some false positives.
 The cost of a false positive is one loop with one modulo calculation.
 Note that any non-prime value from the generator will have all its factors appear among the already generated numbers and therefore they can never appear in the final output.